DiffstarPop: A generative physical model of galaxy star formation history: Fitting DiffstarPop to Simulated Galaxy Populations

 \subsection{Differentiable PDFs}

 To enable differentiable predictions of PDFs, we further process the data so that each galaxy contributes smoothly to multiple histogram bins.
 If each galaxy contributed a discrete value of either 0 or 1 to a single bin, the gradient of any bin’s frequency with respect to an underlying quantity (e.g. $M_{\star}$) would be zero everywhere, leading to vanishing gradients with respect to the model parameters that control those quantities.
+This is a typical problem of discrete (or categorical) distributions, which need to be re-parametrized and made continuous (i.e. continuously relaxed) to be made differentiable \citep[e.g.][]{horowitz_etal24_diffhod}.

 To address this, we assign each galaxy a probabilistic contribution across nearby bins using a \emph{triweight} kernel centered at its observed value, with a width equal to one bin width.
 The triweight function \citep[see for example Appendix E in][]{hearin_etal21_shamnet} is a compact polynomial kernel with support restricted to the interval $[\mu-3\sigma, \mu+3\sigma]$.
 The polynomial coefficients are tuned so that the function shares the same mean and variance as a Gaussian, and vanishes outside that range with a vanishing derivative at the endpoints, so that the triweight kernel is essentially a differentiably clipped Gaussian.
 We evaluate the contribution of each galaxy to a given bin by computing the cumulative distribution function (CDF) of the triweight kernel at the bin edges and taking the difference.
 Because both the kernel and its CDF are analytic polynomials, this operation is fast and fully differentiable.